 What is SEO?

 Search Engine Optimization, a.k.a.
-“S.E.O,” is the process of increasing the quality and quantity website traffic through organic search engine results.
+“S.E.O,” is the process of increasing the quality and quantity of website traffic through organic search engine results.
 Organic traffic refers to any traffic from search engines that is un-paid.
-Alternatively, traffic from advertisements are referred to as paid traffic.
+Alternatively, traffic from advertisements is referred to as paid traffic.
 SEO develops brand exposure and is as much about people as it is search engines.
-Technical SEO is the first priority.
-Second is a marketing strategy that considers what people are searching for online and what words/phrases they are using.
+Why?
+Because optimized websites publish content that answers people’s questions!

 Why is SEO Important?

-The majority of online traffic is generated through search engines as compared to paid advertising, social media and other online platforms.
+The majority of online traffic is generated through search engines.
+It trumps paid advertising and social media.
 Search engines receive way more clicks than paid advertisements.
 Out of all US searches, only about 2.8% click on paid advertisements.
 In brief, SEO has around 20 times more traffic opportunity than pay-per-click advertising on both mobile and desktop.

-A significant advantage of SEO is that, when set up correctly, it continues to pay dividends over time.
-If you provide a valuable piece of content that ranks for the right keywords, the traffic can snowball over time.
-Advertising requires continuous funding to send traffic to your website.
+A significant advantage to SEO is that, when set up correctly, it continues to pay dividends over time.
+If you provide a valuable piece of content that ranks for the right keywords, the traffic can snowball.
+On the flipside, advertising requires continuous funding to send traffic to your website.
 It doesn’t ever stick without continuing to require advertiser money.